 (Price was for three nights because I had a 9pm flight the last night)

-I realize a bunk bed isn’t for everyone but I was never there.
-I was so busy I really only used it to sleep and I slept well.
-Earbuds help.
-They do have some private rooms and if I returned with family I would definitely look into staying there again.
-I liked the location, the amenities around it and I met some really great people.
+I realize a bunk bed isn’t for everyone but honestly, I was hardly ever there.
+I was so busy, I really only was there to sleep.
+They do have some private rooms and if I returned with family or friends I would definitely look into staying there again.

 What to Eat

 If you really want to save money while in Iceland, don’t eat.
 Just kidding!
-There really are some affordable options.
-I also found that no matter where you bought food in Iceland, the quality was really good.
+There are plenty of affordable options.
+I also found that no matter where you bought food, the quality was really good.

 As soon as I arrived and got my car, I headed off to find a Bonus grocery store.
 In the states I would compare it to Aldi’s.
 There is one located about five kilometers from the airport on route 41 that goes to Reykjavik.
 I didn’t have a cooler with me but would definitely take one next time.

 At Bonus, I bought a sandwich, some chocolate and water, because as I mentioned, I forgot my refillable bottle.
 The sandwich was a pre-made sandwich that in the states I wouldn’t even consider buying, but it looked good, (it was), it was cheap and I was ready to get on the road.
-Lunch, water for the entire trip and chocolate cost $12 USD.
+Lunch, water for the entire trip and that chocolate cost me $12 USD.
 I spent about $18 USD the next day on meat, cheese, crackers, chips and yes more chocolate, don’t judge me, for two days worth of lunch and snacks.
-This was the easiest thing to do since stores and restaurants are few and far between in the countryside.
+This was the easiest thing to do since I didn’t want to keep stopping and things cost a bit more out of Reykjavik.

-Southerner Says: Don’t miss trying some Icelandic chocolate.
+Southerner Says: The chocolate is so good!
 You can pick some up at Duty Free when you leave for a pretty good price.
 It makes a good gift or you can just eat it all yourself.

-My routine was to have a coffee, $3 USD and muffin or pastry in the morning.
-There was a vegan, organic coffee shop called Glo, below the hostel.
+There was a vegan, organic coffee shop called Glo, below the hostel so the next two mornings I had a coffee and pastry.
 Thankfully coffee is not expensive and really really good.
 Then I would eat my snacks/lunch on the road during the day.
-At night I would eat a nicer, sit down meal for dinner.
+At night I would try for a nicer, sit down meal for dinner.

-You can’t go to Iceland and not try Fish and Chips so on my last day when I explored Reykjavik, I found a cute stand in the old harbor area.
-I really enjoyed them and the different choice of homemade sauces.
+On a side-note, you absolutely cannot go to Iceland and not try Fish and Chips.
+On my last day when I explored Reykjavik, I found a cute stand in the old harbor area.
+Served with fries and your choice of homemade dipping sauces they were delicious.
 The cost was $19 USD without a drink.

 - Night 1- Pizza and one beer at Eldofninn in Reykjavik $33 USD